CaliforniaHerps.com

 I have been uncertain about which subspecies is present in this area, T. s. infernalis or T. s. fitchi.
 Field guides show either one or the other in the area, but they don't show it as a range of intergradation where both subspecies can be found.
 I have heard from a reliable source that a respected herpetologist working in the area told him that the Common Gartersnakes within 5-10 miles of the Central Coast are T. s. infernalis, but I have not seen any pictures of them to confirm this.
 This picture shows a Common Gartersnake found 3 miles from the coast in San Luis Obispo County that has no red on the head, similar to T. s. fitchi.
 However, it also has large bright red spots on the sides that make it look more like T. s. infernalis, so it's possible the area near the coast is an intergrade area where snakes resembling either subspecies can be found.

-Robert Stebbins, in his 1985, 2003, and 2018 western field guides, shows T. s. infernalis as the subspecies present along almost he entire coast with two areas in question in Ventura and Orange/San Diego counties.
+Robert Stebbins, in his 1985, 2003, and 2018 western field guides, shows T. s. infernalis as the subspecies present along almost the entire coast with two areas in question in Ventura and Orange/San Diego counties.
 (His 2012 field guide does not show any subspecies of T. sirtalis.)
 My older range maps on this site showed

 T. s. infernalis

-ranging along almost the entire coast, following Stebbins (and before the South Coast Gartersnake was recoginzed by the California Department of Fish and Wildlife) but I changed it first to show intergrades on the Central Coast, then I changed it again to show only T. s. fitchi on the Central Coast for these reasons:
+distributed along almost the entire coast, following Stebbins (and before the South Coast Gartersnake was recoginzed by the California Department of Fish and Wildlife) but I changed it first to show intergrades on the Central Coast, then I changed it again to show only T. s. fitchi on the Central Coast for these reasons:

 - Rossman et al. in The Garter Snakes - Evolution and Ecology 1996 * show T. s. fitchi as the subspecies present along the central coast from south of Monterey Bay to Santa Barbara County.